Harrow on the Hill: Demography

 The population of the Harrow on the Hill ward of the London Borough of Harrow was 9,578 in 1991 and 10,632 in 2001.
 It occupies an area of 357 hectares though the hill itself occupies approximately 100 ha and in 2001 had a population density of 29.74 persons per hectare.
 There were 4,539 households in the district in 2001.
 The ward's boundaries encompass the majority of the hill and also Roxeth, Sudbury Hill and parts of West Harrow.

 The 2011 census showed ethnically Whites were largest at 47.3% (34.4% British, 9.6% "Other White" excluding Irish), 35.4% were Asian (19.1% Indian, 11.6% "Other Asian").
 The most spoken foreign languages were Gujarati followed by Tamil.
 The Asian community in Harrow is among the most affluent in the UK.
 Of the over 4,500 households, the amount of whole house/bungalow and of flat/maisonette accommodations are about evenly split; 57.6% of property tenures are owned, 28.8% are privately rented, and 13.8% are socially rented.
 A relatively large share of residents, 28.4%, have a professional occupation.
 The unemployment rate for working people was 4.1%.
 The median age was 33.5 years.

+Politics

+Harrow on the Hill is part of the Harrow West constituency for elections to the House of Commons of the United Kingdom.

+Harrow on the Hill is part of the Harrow on the Hill ward for elections to Harrow London Borough Council.